 What about a general definition of an IG - Freida and Andy have volunteered.
 Need someone from CGIT… Rob Snelick is suggested.
 Freida will speak with Rob.
 ACTION ITEM: Andy, with Freida, Ken McCaslin, and John Roberts will work on IG definition and conformance and inviting Rob.

+Appendix B – From Rob Snelick

+Implementation Guide

+From Rob Snelick 02/12/2014 -This is my viewpoint from the world of V2